stefan-kolb/nucleus/README.md

 Nucleus always uses the latest API version if no `Accept` header is specified.
 We therefore **strongly encourage** you to always specify the `Accept` header.
-The vendor thereby must be set to `paasal` and the version must be available.
+The vendor thereby must be set to `nucleus` and the version must be available.
 Otherwise an error with the HTTP status `406` is returned.
 A sample `Accept` header would be:

 ```
-Accept = application/vnd.paasal-v1
+Accept = application/vnd.nucleus-v1
 ```

 ### Error codes